vonnue/watchmynetwork/README.md

 # watchmynetwork

-`watchmynetwork` is a lightweight, open-source network monitoring tool that continuously captures and parses live output from your operating system’s `ping` command.
+`wmn` is a lightweight, open-source network monitoring tool that continuously captures and parses live output from your operating system’s `ping` command.
-Each ICMP response is converted into structured metrics—including latency, packet loss, TTL, ICMP type, and byte size—and stored into a PostgreSQL database at fixed intervals.
+Each ICMP response is converted into structured metrics, including latency, packet loss, TTL, ICMP type, and byte size , and stored into a PostgreSQL database at fixed intervals.
 Dashboards and visualizations can then be built using Grafana or any analytics tool of your choice.

 ---